hyaoying1/Balinese_transliteration/README.md

 ## Dataset

 This project uses the Balinese manuscript dataset provided by the ICFHR 2018 competition.
 The data includes word-level images and corresponding Latin transliterations.

-## Structure

-- `dataset/` – Data loading and preprocessing scripts
-- `models/` – Encoder and decoder model definitions
-- `augmentations/` – Image-based and script-level augmentation methods
-- `training/` – Training loops and evaluation functions
-- `notebooks/` – Jupyter notebooks for testing and visualization
-- `utils/` – Utility functions for logging, saving models, and metrics

 ## How to Use